By BILL HUTCHINSON, ALEX STONE, and MATT GUTMAN, ABC News

 The shooter ran to a black four-door sedan and sped away, authorities said.
 As the gunman fled, surveillance video showed the patrol vehicle’s passenger-side door open and one of the wounded deputies, described as a 31-year-old mother of a 6-year-old, stumble out.

-Villanueva told ABC News earlier last month that despite being shot four or five times, including once in the jaw, the female deputy walked around the patrol vehicle to help her 24-year-old partner, who suffered gunshot wounds to his forehead, arms and one hand.
+Los Angeles County Sheriff Alex Villanueva told ABC News earlier this month that despite being shot four or five times, including once in the jaw, the female deputy walked around the patrol vehicle to help her 24-year-old partner, who suffered gunshot wounds to his forehead, arms and one hand.

 Both deputies initially were in critical condition and taken to St. Francis Medical Center, where they underwent surgery.
 They’ve since been released but are facing long rehabilitation periods, officials said.